-In 2015 we’ve been focusing our efforts on developing a long term management plan for the site and have been undertaking comprehensive surveying of the site’s ecology and wildlife.
-Other recent practical activities include public tree planting events, creating a reptile hibernaculum, building compost bins, scrub management, making artists charcoal and rubbish clearance.
+We’re currently focusing our efforts on developing a long term management plan for the site and have been undertaking comprehensive surveying of the site’s ecology and wildlife.
+Our aim is to maintain a mosaic of different habitats including herb and flower rich grasslands with areas of scrub and hedgerow providing connectivity to the surrounding woodland.